leannhuang/cv-model-with-deepstream-on-kubernetes/README.md

         ```

 ### Step 3 - Containerize as a edge ai module and push to ACR or docker hub
-1. Create your own Azure Container Registry[here](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli) or docker hub
+1. Create your own Azure Container Registry [here](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli) or docker hub
 2. Open your terminal, and cd to the path with the same hierarchy with the `ai-inference-ds.dockerfile`
 3. Login to your registy
         ```